diegofonde/Movie_Recommendation/README.md

 * LSTM (Long Short-Term Memory): Processes these latent representations over time to identify patterns in how a user's genre interests evolve.

 ## EDA
 Before modeling, initial EDA was done using python in order to understand the distribution of data.
+Visualization was done to look into movie genere distribution, age distribution by gender, and job occupation by gender.

 ## Source Files and Folders
 * movie_recommendation.py